DeeStAcE/give_in_good_hands_web_proj/readme.md

-# Give in good hands - web project
+# Put in good hands - web project

 A web application based on Django.
 App was designed to provide a place where anyone could donate unused items such as clothes or toys to the trusted organisations.
 The web allows you to register and manage your donations.